prathimacode-hub/Awesome_Python_Scripts/README.md

 Create a folder of your project title.
 (Example : If you want to add a game of tic tac toe, then project name should be "Tic Tac Toe" and file name as "tic_tac_toe.py")

-This project repository you had created would have :
+The project repository you had created would have :

 **file_name.py** - This python file is the project you have worked upon.